 To update from Windows Preboot Execution Environment* (WinPE*)

-The System Firmware Update Package can be inserted to Windows PE customized image for creating a bootable Windows PE CD.
-User is able to update system firmware from customized WinPE CD by the following steps:
+You can insert the System Firmware Update Package to Windows PE* customized image for creating a bootable Windows PE* CD.
+You're able to update system firmware from the customized WinPE CD by the following steps:

-- Run script "WinPE_x64_Update.bat" (name may vary depending on your own customization)
+- Run script WinPE_x64_Update.bat (The name may be varied depends on your own customization).

-1. The Intel OFU utility is case sensitive.
+Note: The Intel® OFU utility is case sensitive.
 Therefore, when you transfer the

-2. To make Intel OFU utility run properly under x64 OS, you have to read Intel OFU release notes on known issues for OFU installation.
+- To make the Intel® OFU utility run properly under x64 OS, you have to read the Intel OFU release notes on known issues for Intel OFU installation.